muon-spectroscopy-computational-project/muspinsim/docs/docs/installation.md

 ```

 !!!
 Important
-    While the default compiler on Linux, and most Windows compilers support OpenMP
+    While the default compiler on Linux and most Windows compilers support OpenMP,
     the default compiler on macOS does not.
 As a result you should install a
     compatible compiler first.
 We recommend using clang from homebrew's llvm
     package which can be installed via